skilld-labs/zen/README.txt

        sub-themes can (and should) reside in a folder separate from their base theme.

-  2. In your new sub-theme folder, rename the STARTERKIT.info file to the name of your new sub-theme.
+  2. In your new sub-theme folder, rename the STARTERKIT.info.txt file to include the name of your new sub-theme and remove the ".txt" extension.
      Then edit the .info file by changing any occurrence of STARTERKIT with the name of your sub-theme and editing the name and description field.

      For example, rename the foo/STARTERKIT.info file to foo/foo.info.
 Edit the foo.info file and change "STARTERKIT.css" to "foo.css", change "name = Zen